sporto/elm-tutorial/090_showing_errors/players_update.md

           ( model.players, Effects.none )
 ```

-In this function we can't set the `errorMessage` which is in the mail model as we are in deeper level.
+In this function we can't set the `errorMessage`, which is in the main model, because we are in a deeper level.

 We also can't return a root effect as StartApp expects a PlayersAction.
 We could however add one more return value to the tuple (see An alternative approach below), but we won't do as it adds too much coupling between our modules.

 This is the approach we will take: